mendersoftware/mender-docs/05.Operating-System-updates-Yocto-Project/04.Image-customization/01.Features/docs.md

 * `mender-testing-enabled` - *internal* - Enable the testing/* layers and functionality.

+* `mender-prepopulate-inactive-partition` - Populate the inactive partition with the same contents of the active one, primarily for testing purposes.

 ## Default features

 By default, no features are enabled, but it is common to include a top level